 A typical day could find Ann performing surgery and dental procedures, or dealing with a host of pet concerns, from analyzing a brand-new puppy's diet to assessing chronic diseases in a beloved cat.
-She is a hopeless lover of creatures, and her family includes a senior lab named Daisy, a terrier named Axel, Tittles the cat, and a horse named Lady.
+She is a hopeless lover of creatures, and her family includes a terrier named Axel, a German Wirehair Pointer name Rye, Tittles the cat, and a horse named Lady.
 As clinic owner and veterinarian, Ann is proud to be connected to “such a dedicated staff, such an amazing clientele, and such spirited animals.”

 "I have met many wonderful pets and people during my years at Grand Avenue Veterinary Center.
 It is a special thing to care for a patient its entire life and I treasure that.
 I love getting to know our clients and feel blessed to have developed many meaningful relationships over the years."
 Heather has a special interest in feline medicine and behavior and also enjoys surgery and dentistry.
 Heather has worked here since 1996 and became a clinic owner in 2015.
 Heather has a busy family life with a blended family of 5 children, three cats and three dogs.
 "They all help make me a better doctor."

 Jen has been a part of Grand Avenue Veterinary Center since 2003.
 She received her Doctorate of Veterinary Medicine from the University of Minnesota in 2010.
-Jen has special interests in nutrition, holistic medicine, internal medicine, soft tissue surgery, and dentistry.
+Jen loves the variety of general practice including wellness care, internal medicine, soft tissue surgery and dentistry.
 “I feel truly fortunate to be practicing veterinary medicine in a setting like Grand Avenue.
 Our staff is dedicated to providing excellent care and we get to work with such remarkable clients and patients.”
 Jen lives with her husband, children, and two dogs – Rufus the St. Bernard and Gary the Newfoundland.

 Anna is a "veterinary veteran," with over 25 years of service at Grand Avenue, much of it assisting in surgery, as well as helping to manage clinic inventory.
 She has made a home for two silly dogs and four cats and regularly takes care of her adorable "grandkitty" Albus Dumbledore.